yashwanth0098/Walmart/README.md

 ## Conclusion

-The regression task involves employing feature engineering methodologies for supervised learning data modeling, leveraging algorithms such as Decision Trees and Random Forests.
-This yielded R-squared scores of 58% and 95% respectively.
+The regression analysis encompasses the utilization of feature engineering techniques within the realm of supervised learning for data modeling.
+It involves leveraging algorithms like Decision Trees and Random Forests, resulting in R-squared scores of 58% and 95% respectively.
+Furthermore, to discern demand, supply, and supply trends, forecasting sales for the upcoming 12 weeks will be conducted using the Holt-Winters model and the ARIMA model.